Web-Anwendungen und Serviceorientierte Architekturen (II)

 The practical course Microservice2Go1 (M2Go1) can optionally be taken in parallel to the WASA1 lecture.
 In M2Go1, the UME approach is practically applied with the example of a microservice-based car rental application.
 After a compact introduction to the programming language Golang, the M2Go1 participants learn the systematic engineering of a domain microservice and an application microservice which are both implemented in Golang.

-WASA2 (Master): A compact summary of the concepts covered by WASA1 is provided.
-In WASA2, Identity and Access Management (IAM) as an advanced topic is presented.
+WASA2 (Master): A concise summary of the concepts covered by WASA1 is provided.
+In WASA2, Identity and Access Management (IAM) and Decentralized Identities (DI) as an advanced IAM topic are presented.
 In its core, IAM is responsible for the authentication and authorization of users and services in a software application.
 In the lecture, leading IAM concepts and solutions (e.g., Keycloak, Open Policy Agent, Microsoft Entra Verified ID) are introduced to illustrate how the IAM challenges are solved in IT practice.
-Concrete microservice-based applications are extended by authentication and authorization functionality based on the current Internet standards OpenID Connect and OAuth2.
+A concrete microservice-based application dealing with the rental of cars is extended by authentication, authorization, and DI functionality based on the current Internet standards OpenID Connect, OAuth2, and DI-related adaptions of these standards.

 The practical course Microservice2Go2 (M2Go2) can optionally be taken in parallel to the WASA2 lecture.
 In M2Go2, the IAM concepts presented in the lecture are practically applied on the existing analysis, design, and implementation artifacts of the microservices which are written in Golang.